uliw/esbmtk/docs/manual/manual-4.rst

 Hypsography
 ~~~~~~~~~~~

 For many modeling tasks, it is important to know a globally averaged hypsometric curve.
-ESBMTK will automatically create a suitable hypsography instance if a :py:class:`esbmtk.esbmtk.Species()` or :py:class:`esbmtk.extended_classes.Reservoir()` instance is specified with the geometry keyword as in the following example where the first list item denotes the upper depth datum, the second list item, the lower depth datum, and the last list item denotes the fraction of the total ocean area if the upper boundary would be at sea level.
+ESBMTK will automatically create a suitable hypsography instance if a :py:class:`esbmtk.base_classes.Species()` or :py:class:`esbmtk.extended_classes.Reservoir()` instance is specified with the geometry keyword as in the following example where the first list item denotes the upper depth datum, the second list item, the lower depth datum, and the last list item denotes the fraction of the total ocean area if the upper boundary would be at sea level.

 .. code:: ipython